 Is Recreational Cannabis legal in Florida?

 Elected officials in Florida understand that the majority of their constituencies accept the use of cannabis for medical purposes.
-People seem to learn fast all about Cannabis, and cannabis-based medicines become more acceptable.
-It’s surprising to see that more and more people support medical cannabis.
+People seem to learn fast all about cannabis, and cannabis-based medicines become more acceptable.
+It’s not surprising to see that more and more people support medical cannabis.
 It is only a matter of time until recreational cannabis becomes legal in Florida.
 Legalization will be a significant catalyst for the marijuana businesses that are levered to this burgeoning market finding investment opportunities.

 Can I use my New York State Medical Marijuana Card to visit a medical marijuana dispensary in Florida?